antonio-paulino/yamlify/benchmark-results.md

 | Reflect  | 436.399 ± 0.837            | 0.836                |

 It can be observed that the Cojen parser's performance is within the margin of error of the baseline parser.

-This stems from the fact that the Cojen parser dynamically generates code to instantiate the domain class at runtime during its initial invocation.
+This is due to the fact that the Cojen parser dynamically generates code to instantiate the domain class at runtime during its initial invocation.
 Once this code is generated, subsequent calls to the parser benefit from utilizing the pre-generated code, eliminating the overhead of reflection.

 The Reflect parser, on the other hand, shows slower performance compared to both the baseline and Cojen parsers.

 Unlike the Cojen parser, the Reflect parser relies on reflection to instantiate the domain class every time it is called through the `callBy()` method, which is used to invoke the constructor of the domain class with the parsed values.
 This repeated use of reflection results in a performance overhead, leading to the observed results.